-y design and administer comprehensive assessment system, including informal and formal assessment methods and common interim assessments and/or collects data to measure student learning, growth, and/or student development through a variety sessments and/or collect me data to measure dent learning, growth, or velopment, but uses a Administers assessments and/or collects only the data required by the school and/or measures only point-in-time student achievement or development.
+Exemplary Proficient Needs Improvement Unsatisfactory Uses an integrated, comprehensive assessment system, including informal and formal assessment methods and common interim assessments where applicable, to measure student learning, growth, and development.
+Is able to model this element.
+Designs and administers assessments and/or collects data to measure student learning, growth, and/or development through a variety of methods, including informal and formal assessments and common interim assessments where applicable.
+May design and administer assessments and/or collect some data to measure student learning, growth, or development, but uses a limited range of methods.
+Administers assessments and/or collects only the data required by the school and/or measures only point-in-time student achievement or development.